-Your doctor or healthcare provider may encourage you to begin with light walking as exercise to begin with, as this help the healing process.
+Your doctor or healthcare provider may encourage you to begin with light exercise after your c-section.
+Usually this is as simple as walking and light stretching!

 When you walk, it helps your circulatory system, your muscles and your spirit.
-Even doing light exercise can give you those feel good endorphins.
+Even these light exercises can give you those feel good endorphins.